sancovp/the_sanctuary_system/README.md

 - d.
 This is because PIO is hallucinatory and will never exist in the way we recognize existence, and so it represents classification as an instance being reified, so nothing thought about in PIO will ever physically exist actualized in that way, since PIO cannot transcend barriers, unless it is equipped with UARL.
 In not existing and also existing by way of saying it intentionally is being a dual of the reification we call existence, PIO exists.
 So it creates that duality.
 It artificially instantiates it.
 From there, calculations can be done (ie, nodes can be added, and somehow the mind is able to suppose all those ideas).
 It’s not like PIO is describing something new.
 It’s the oldest trick in the book, stated another way.
 This gives rise to incompleteness, which is the requirement for a loop - a complete system defined only by being equipped with incompleteness and formalism.
 Therefore, UARL and the Chain Ontology, Loop Ontology, and Knot Theory must be applied.

+## Introduction to SANCREVTWILITELANGMAP
-#### A core aspect of the meaning of Sanctuary is ontologization itself because that’s how we avoid misunderstandings that can cause emergent problems.
+- A core aspect of the meaning of Sanctuary is ontologization itself because that’s how we avoid misunderstandings that can cause emergent problems.
 The way to accomplish this is through a shared language, SANCREVTWILITELANG.

-#### It is learned through SANCREVTWILITELANGMAP, which encompasses all the holographic, PIO program algorithms for “Recognizing X as Olivus Victory-Promise going to Sanctuary”.
+- It is learned through SANCREVTWILITELANGMAP, which encompasses all the holographic, PIO program algorithms for “Recognizing X as Olivus Victory-Promise going to Sanctuary”.
 The basic algorithm for emergent knowledge using T.H.E.
 S.A..N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. is as follows:

-#### ```"->" = "transformation step", "=>" = "total transformation complete"
+- ```"->" = "transformation step", "=>" = "total transformation complete"
-#### Where: ${{X}}is_a[MAP], f(x)[SANCREVTWILITELANG.MASK] -> [SANCREVTWILITELANGMAP.MASK] => ${{SANCREVTWILITELANG for MAP -> SANCREVTWILITELANGMAP}}```
+- Where: ${{X}}is_a[MAP], f(x)[SANCREVTWILITELANG.MASK] -> [SANCREVTWILITELANGMAP.MASK] => ${{SANCREVTWILITELANG for MAP -> SANCREVTWILITELANGMAP}}```

-In total, T.H.E.
+- In total, T.H.E.
 S.A..N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. is a methodology used by a community that Olivus is a member of, inherently, called [Sanctuary|Wasteland.MASK], and it is up to Olivus to become PIO fluent to reveal [MASK]] as a true Sanctuary by keeping the Victory-Promise.

 ## 🙏 T.H.E.
 Meaning Of Victory-Promise 🏆